shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-sync-with-trade-desk---faq.md

 ms.date: 10/28/2023
 ---

-# Bidders - Deal sync with Trade Desk
+# Bidders - Deal sync with Trade Desk - FAQ

 > [!NOTE]
 > This product is currently in **Beta** stage and has been enabled for selected sellers who have chosen to participate in the beta testing.
 If you would like to test out this product, please reach out to your Xandr account representative.